 - Click on Program Settings

-- Select Mount and Blade 2: Bannerlord in the dropdown.
+- Select Mount and Blade 2: Bannerlord from the dropdown menu

 - Set Power management mode to Prefer maximum performance.
-You may want to split test this and the Optimal power as this setting’s effect depends on your GPU.
+You may want to split test this as well as the Optimal power as this setting’s effect depends on your GPU.

 - Set Preferred refresh rate to Highest available

 - Set Shader Cache to On

 - Set Texture filtering – Quality to High performance